abandon all hope.

 Female, 40-49 Years Old, Any Ethnicity, Any Sexual Orientation

-She’s a clever trickster demon who likes to think outside the box as she tortures the three who died on the night of October 11th.
+A former pageant queen/current fun wine mom type assuming the role of a trickster demon.
+She likes to think outside the box as she tortures the three who arrived in Brimstone Hall Room 664 on the night of October 11th.
 Her plan goes deeper than what meets the eye... there’s something else she’s doing with this haphazard psychological torture chamber.
 Teresa also plays Amy (a professor), Sue-Ellen (a homeless woman), Krista (a feminist scholar), and Joyce (a rural mom)

-She’s a secular humanist and feminist who grew up in poverty in South Philly, who now studies political science.
+Melissa is a clever, scrappy secular humanist and feminist who grew up in poverty in South Philly, who now studies political science.
 She says all the right things about equality, progress, inclusion and probably believes in them but when the power is in her hands to do right, she seems to care more about how she’s seen than actually doing the work.
-Melissa also plays Rachel (a newly out lesbian) and Laura (a county fair emcee).
+Melissa also plays Rachel (a newly out lesbian) and Danni (a county fair emcee).

 Male, 19 Years Old, East Asian, Gay

-Male, 19 Years Old, White or Latino, Any Sexual Orientation
+Male, 19 Years Old, Any Ethnicity (but Likely White), Any Sexual Orientation

 Evan is a naive and sheltered (though nonetheless earnest) conservative evangelical Christian insecure about his own masculinity.
 He believes everything there is to know about the world can all be pointed to in the Bible verse by verse at face value.
 As such, he has adopted rigid views on the roles of women and LGBTQ people.
 Evan also plays Jason (a woke do-gooder) and Adam (a dreamy twink).